tydusky/tydusky.github.io/_pages/about.md

 My current research interests includes adversarial machine learning, robustness of deep learning systems, and the security of large language models.
 I have published 20+ papers at the top international conferences and journals such as USENIX Security, CCS, NDSS, ICCV, ICSE, TDSC, etc.

-*<span style="color:red">Openings:</span> I am looking for motivated master students and interns to join my research group.
+*<span style="color:red">Openings:</span> I am looking for motivated research interns to join my research group.
 Please drop me an email if you are interested in working with me!*

 # 🔥 News